20220702146Kedar/Library_managment_system/README.md

 This system is based on 45% on JavaScript, 38% on PHP, and 16% based on CSS and some percent of HTML.
+This system uses phpmyadmin for database related queries and works on Xampp local server.